 “Yeah, five of us used the board.
-We all put one hand on the planchette and started asking the classic Ouija Board questions, like, ‘Are there any spirits here with us?’ and ‘Can you give us a sign of your presence.’”
+We each put a hand on the planchette and started asking the classic Ouija Board questions, like, ‘Are there any spirits here with us?’ and ‘Can you give us a sign of your presence.’”

 “Did anything happen?”

-“The planchette moved around to the ‘yes’ and the ‘no’ written on the board.
-Everyone swore they weren’t the ones moving it.
-We started asking more specific questions, someone had the idea to ask questions that could be answered by numbers.
+“The planchette moved to ‘yes’ twice and everyone swore they weren’t moving it.
+Then someone had the idea to ask a question that could be answered with numbers.
 Gary asked the spirit to tell us his house number.
-It was a good question actually, none of us knew it off the top of our heads, and I’ll be damned if the planchette didn’t spell out 1 – 9 – 9.
+It was a good question actually because none of us knew the answer off the top of our heads, and I’ll be damned if the planchette didn’t spell out 1 – 9 – 9.
 His fucking house number!”

-“We were getting into it at this point, whatever we asked, it answered, pretty accurately.
-Then I asked the spirit to give us a sign of its presence again.
+“We were all really getting into it at that point and whatever we asked, it answered, pretty accurately.
+Then I asked again for the spirit to give us a sign of its presence.
 And this is where everyone sort of disagrees on what happened next.
 I asked the question and Jenn said, ‘Don’t,’ like she was afraid something would happen.
-We all looked up and Maeve gave this little squeaky scream, which totally freaked me out because she was looking over my shoulder.
+We all looked up and Maeve gave this little scream, which totally freaked me out because she was looking over my shoulder.
 Everyone jumped up and I turned to look behind me.
-Then I hear my son, Nicholas, who was upstairs sleeping, start screaming, “Mommy!
+Then I heard my son, Nicholas, who was upstairs sleeping, start screaming, “Mommy!
 Mommy!”
 My wife ran upstairs to calm him down and the rest of us were in a sort of embarrassed panic.
 Scared, but trying to laugh it off.

-“I poured another round of drinks and we left the board alone until my wife came downstairs about ten minutes later.
-I asked what our son had been yelling about and she said he was repeating ‘doors, doors, doors,’ over and over again.
-His closet doors had been opened.
+“I poured another round of drinks and we left the board alone until my wife came back downstairs about ten minutes later.
+I asked what our son had been yelling about and she said he was repeating ‘doors, doors,’ over and over again.
+Apparently, his closet doors were open.
 She looked freaked out but said that we must have left them open by accident.”